 The advertised route of the parade was St. John’s Road, John William Street, New Street, High Street, Market Street, Westgate, Trinity Street and Greenhead Park.
 At the park there were demonstrations by police horses and dogs, handbell ringing, and Irish folk dancing.

-The following pages contain 258 photographs of the parade, which have been collated by Christopher Marsden:
+The following pages contain over 300 photographs of the parade, which have been collated by Christopher Marsden: